Poisoning Prevention in Federated Learning and Differential Privacy via Stateful Proofs of Execution: System Model and Assumptions

 \subsection{Adversary Model}

 We consider an \adv who can modify/compromise \dev's application software at will.
 Once compromised, \adv can access, modify, or erase any code or data in \dev unless explicitly protected by hardware-enforced access control rules.
 Consequently, \adv may use this ability to perform poisoning attacks by corrupting a sensor function \f or its execution to spoof arbitrary results sent to \opr.
+In the context of FL, in addition to data poisoning, \adv may use this capability to launch \textit{model} poisoning attacks that aim to compromise the global machine learning model by introducing malicious local models (i.e., gradient updates) to \vrf.
 Invasive hardware-based/physical attacks (e.g., fault-injection attacks or physical hardware manipulation) are out of scope in this work, as they require orthogonal tamper-proofing techniques~\cite{ravi2004tamper}.

 We also assume \adv has full control over the communication channel between \dev and \opr.
 They may perform any network-based attacks, e.g., reading, modifying, replaying, or dropping any message sent from/to \dev.